AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 EEAT in the AI era.
 The four EEAT criteria have shifted weight:

-- Experience — newly elevated.
-Google now looks for evidence that the author has actually used the thing they're writing about.
-First-person observations, specific edge cases, photos taken in real environments, dates that make sense.
+- Experience, newly elevated.
+Google now looks for evidence the author actually used the thing they wrote about: first-person observations, specific edge cases, photos taken in real environments, dates that make sense.
 Generator-default content fails this.

-- Expertise — somewhat depreciated.
-Models can fake expertise in surface language, so this signal is noisier.
-Google has shifted weight away from it.
+- Expertise, somewhat depreciated.
+Models fake expertise in surface language, so the signal is noisier and Google has shifted weight away from it.

-- Authoritativeness — backlink-driven, slow to move.
+- Authoritativeness, backlink-driven and slow to move.
 Old domains with real link profiles still benefit; new domains struggle regardless of content quality.

-- Trustworthiness — penalty-based.
-If your site has any signals of being part of a scaled content farm — shared hosting with other slop sites, identical structure to other sites in the same cluster, missing or generated About pages — you take a trust penalty.
+- Trustworthiness, penalty-based.
+Any signal of belonging to a scaled content farm (shared hosting with other slop sites, identical structure to others in the same cluster, a missing or generated About page) costs you a trust penalty.

 AI Overviews changing intent.
-The biggest commercial impact on slop sites in 2025-2026 has been the rise of AI Overviews and Bing Copilot synthesized answers.
-These now sit at the top of many search results pages and answer the user's question without sending them to a website.
-Slop sites — whose business model depended on cheap traffic to ad-heavy pages — have been hit hardest because they offered the lowest marginal value per click.
+The biggest commercial impact on slop sites in 2025-2026 has been AI Overviews and Bing Copilot synthesized answers.
+These sit at the top of many results pages and answer the user's question without sending them to a website.
+Slop sites, whose model depended on cheap traffic to ad-heavy pages, were hit hardest because they offered the lowest marginal value per click.
 Quality sites still get clicks for deep-engagement queries.
 Slop sites lose the entire "answer my one-line question" market.

 Perplexity's role.
 Perplexity is interesting because it cites sources directly in its synthesized answers.
 Sites that get cited get a small but meaningful traffic signal and, more importantly, a brand-recognition signal.
 The sites that get cited by Perplexity tend to be the same sites that rank well in Google: real publications, technical blogs with actual experience, primary sources.
 Slop content farms rarely get cited because Perplexity's source-evaluation model down-weights them.

 Why slop ranks short-term.
 Generator-built sites can rank in the first few weeks after publication, particularly for long-tail keywords with low competition.
-The mechanism is simple: Google indexes them, runs initial quality signals (which take time to accumulate), and ranks them based on baseline relevance.
-During this window — typically 2 to 8 weeks — slop sites can capture meaningful traffic.
+The mechanism is simple: Google indexes them, runs initial quality signals (which take time to accumulate), and ranks them on baseline relevance.
+During this window, typically 2 to 8 weeks, slop sites can capture meaningful traffic.

 Why they get demoted long-term.
 After the initial window, three signals catch up.
-First, behavioral signals: bounce rate, time on page, scroll depth, return visits.
-Slop content tends to score badly on all of these because users recognize it as low-effort and leave.
-Second, link signals: nobody links to slop content because there's nothing in it worth pointing at.
-Third, cluster signals: Google's site-level analyses identify when many similar sites publish similar content from similar templates, and the entire cluster gets demoted.
-The result is the rise-and-fall pattern that defines the slop content business: 6-week traffic, then a long decline.
+Behavioral signals first: bounce rate, time on page, scroll depth, return visits.
+Slop content scores badly on all of these because users recognize it as low-effort and leave.
+Link signals second: nobody links to slop content because there is nothing in it worth pointing at.
+Cluster signals third: Google's site-level analyses notice when many similar sites publish similar content from similar templates, and the whole cluster gets demoted.
+The result is the rise-and-fall pattern that defines the slop-content business: six weeks of traffic, then a long decline.

 The implication for legitimate sites.
-If your site looks like a slop cluster — even if your content is excellent — you risk being caught in the demotion.
-The fix is to differentiate.
-Custom design, distinctive voice, real backlinks, genuine engagement.
-Section 12 has the practical playbook.
+If your site looks like a slop cluster, even with excellent content, you risk being caught in the demotion.
+The fix is to differentiate: custom design, distinctive voice, real backlinks, genuine engagement.
+Section 12 has the playbook.

 11. The decision tree: is your site slop?